When copying with the Finder, new files will be created with

 This only applies to new files created by YoYotta.
 Files on the source must be readable and YoYotta will warn if the permissions for any source files are preventing access.
 Use the Finder to change permissions, then reindex the source by clicking the refresh button above the Job table.

-When indexing a job extract metadata like timecode, duration and codec for video assets.
+When indexing a job extract metadata including timecode, duration and codec for video assets.

 This will be ignored for LTFS tapes as it will take too long.
 Creating metadata will take time when working with large source drives or volumes.
 Metadata is optional and can be turned off.
-If needed you can create metadata in the Source Browser for specific folders.
+If the option is off then you can still create metadata in the Source Browser for specific folders.

 Create Thumbnails When indexing a job create thumbnails for video assets.
 The thumbnails are shown in the PDF reports.